dee110770/dsc-phase-1-project-v3/README.md

 - Incident Trends- Airplanes show a steady decline in incidents despite high traffic, reflecting improved safety protocols and the importance of regular maintenance.

 - Aircraft Categories: Different aircraft types, like helicopters and gliders, have varying risk levels; buyers should align choices with operational needs and safety records.

--Safety Factors: Incidents in favorable weather highlight the need for strong safety measures and comprehensive pilot training.
+- Safety Factors: Incidents in favorable weather highlight the need for strong safety measures and comprehensive pilot training.

 ### Next Steps